The owners of bungalow two blocks back from Venice Beach wanted an addition and renovation – without sacrificing their home’s Craftsman roots.

 “They were very keen not to lose the older identity of the bungalow,” says architect Peter Culley of London-based Spatial Affairs Bureau.
 “They wanted to avoid putting on a modernist extension.”

-So Culley respected the Shingle Style exterior with his 900-square-foot addition off the back – and saved his modernist chops for the interior.
+So Culley respected the Shingle Style exterior with his 900-square-foot addition off the back of the Venice Beach bungalow – and saved his modernist chops for the interior.
 “It was not a remake – I wanted to find something that could be fresh and of 2020 – now – and have some kind of look back,” he says.
 “I wanted something more intricate and textured in its material palette.”

-Outside, the addition is clad in Douglas fir, with painted cedar shingles around it.
+Outside, the Venice Beach addition is clad in Douglas fir, with painted cedar shingles around it.
 “We painted the shingles of the original bungalow too, as a reference,” he says.

 Inside, he initiated a gut renovation.
 “I did not want a remake but to take it to a new level, so now it has a new bedroom, bath and living area,” he says.
 “It’s a more poetic experience – to enjoy that Southern California light because of the new skylight.”